CuppaLabs/angular2-multiselect-dropdown/README.md

     Example : (onOpen)="onOpen($event)"
 - `onClose` - Callback method, fired when the dropdown is closed Example : (onClose)="onClose($event)"
+- `onScrollToEnd` - Callback event fired when the dropdown list is scrolled to the end.
+Usually used with virtual scrolling, to load data on      scroll.
+    Example : (onScrollToEnd)="fetchMore($event)"

 ## Run locally
 - Clone the repository or downlod the .zip,.tar files.